dilling/wasm-envoy-proxy/README.md

 ## Running the plugin

-If this your first time working with Rust, follow the install instructions at [Setup.md](./SETUP.md)
+If this your first time working with this repo, follow the install instructions at [Setup.md](./SETUP.md)

 ### Building